wahajenius/docs-content/content/tutorials/communication/guide-to-shift-out/guide-to-shift-out.md

 - MR (pin 10) to 5V

 This set up makes all of the output pins active and addressable all the time.
-The one flaw of this set up is that you end up with the lights turning on to their last state or something arbitrary every time you first power up the circuit before the program starts to run.
+The one flaw of this setup is that you end up with the lights turning on to their last state or something arbitrary every time you first power up the circuit before the program starts to run.
 You can get around this by controlling the MR and OE pins from your Arduino board too, but this way will work and leave you with more open pins.

 ![](assets/ShftOutExmp1_1.gif)